How to Pass Environment Variables to Docker Containers

 If the variables were written successfully, you’ll see them listed in the output, as shown above.

-Note: The aforementioned steps can also be carried out in a code editor.
+Note: The steps above can also be carried out in a code editor.
 Simply follow the instructions below:

 - Launch your code editor.